agrewal707/wiflx/README.md

 as on) PlutoSDR.
 It implements poll-based MAC loosely based on point co-ordinated function (PCF) mode of IEEE 802.11 MAC and uses OFDM modem from liquid-dsp for PHY operation.
-It implements air-time fairness based on concepts from FQ_CODEL packet scheduler including use of FQ_CODEL algorithm on traffic flows themselves to achieve fairness between flows and use of CODEL on flow queues to reduce latency by controlling queuing delay.
+It implements air-time fairness based on concepts from FQ_CODEL packet scheduler including use of FQ_CODEL ([RFC8290](https://tools.ietf.org/html/rfc8290)) on traffic flows themselves to achieve fairness between flows and use of CODEL ([RFC8289](https://tools.ietf.org/html/rfc8289)) on flow queues to reduce latency by controlling queuing delay.

 Design
 ----